Next Article: Business Plan, Part 9 (Financial Projections)

 Outline your organizational structure and then tell about your primaries.
 How your business will be managed and who will be involved is an important consideration in your choice of business entity.
-For example, in a partnership it is assumed that partners have equal control in managing the business.
-In an LLC you make the choice of whether it will be managed my members of the LLC or by hired managers.
+For example, in a partnership, it is assumed that partners have equal control in managing the business.
+In an LLC you make the choice of whether it will be managed by members of the LLC or by hired managers.
 In a corporation, the owners/shareholders may or may not be a part of the management team.

 In any of the above situations, you will want to develop a plan for the roles of individual members.
 While individual member roles and responsibilities often change rapidly, you want to have a formalized chain of authority within the business.
 Remember, too many decision-makers and no single person with authority can be a major challenge to the success of a business.

 This section should include the names, positions, and general biography of the key business personnel.
-This section will be incredibly import to outsider investors (angels or venture capitalists) who are assessing your business.
+This section will be incredibly important to outsider investors (angels or venture capitalists) who are assessing your business.
 Within the Business Management section you should include answers to the following questions:

 - Name: Who are the key individuals involved in the management of your business?